CrunchyData/pgSimload/doc/03_overview_of_flags_and_parameters.md

     first
   - `K8s_selector` has we already seen up there
   - all others parameters won't apply, so you can leave them empty ("")

+**K8s_namespace** (string)

+This parameter has to be set **only if your PostgreSQL Patroni cluster is in Kubernetes**.

+You will set this value to the namespace you're using for your current PostgreSQL Cluster.

+If you're using Cruchy Postgres for Kubernetes, and you're actually following the documentation in there, that could be `postgres-operator`, or anything you're actually using.

 ## Session parameters template file creation